Suvink/docs-choreo-dev/en/docs/develop-components/develop-web-applications/build-and-deploy-a-single-page-web-application.md

-# Build and deploy a single-page web application
+# Build and Deploy a Single-Page Web Application

 A web application is an application program hosted on a server and serves ingress traffic through a browser.
 In Choreo, you can deploy a web application by creating a Web Application component and connecting it to a Git repository that contains the implementation of the web application.
 Web applications can fall into one of the following categories:

-- **Single Page Applications (SPAs)**: Examples include React, Angular, Vue, Svelte, etc.
+- **Single page applications (SPAs)**: Examples include React, Angular, Vue, Svelte, etc.
-- **Web Servers**: These serve static content or provide server-side rendering/static site generation (SSR/SSG).
+- **Web servers**: These serve static content or provide server-side rendering/static site generation (SSR/SSG).
-- **Static Content**: Examples include websites and other static resources that do not require a backend, usually comprising static HTML/JS/CSS files.
+- **Static content**: Examples include websites and other static resources that do not require a backend, usually comprising static HTML/JS/CSS files.

 ## Prerequisites

-- To deploy a Web Application component, you must have a GitHub account with a repository containing the web application's implementation.
+- To deploy a web application component, you must have a GitHub account with a repository containing the web application's implementation.
 For this guide, fork the [Choreo samples repository](https://github.com/wso2/choreo-samples), which contains the sample web application implementation.

 ## Create a web application